• Free shipping on all orders

 Conclusion

 If you spot the signs of hyperkeratosis on your dog, you’d be forgiven for acting alarmed.
-While it can appear pretty rough, with cracked skin seeming to grow dry and crusty hairs, it’s not a life-threatening situation.
+While it can appear pretty rough, with cracked skin seeming to grow dry and crusty hairs, it is not a life-threatening situation.
 This can be a painful condition for your canine though, so it’s best to get professional help immediately.
 With treatment, this condition can be managed, though it does take some time.

-Featured Image Credit to: Julia Serdiuk, Shutterstock
+Featured Image Credit: Julia Serdiuk, Shutterstock

 Related Articles